Grachev-Alexey/322/replit.md

-✓ Replaced separate package and perks components with integrated UnifiedPackageComparison ✓ Redesigned layout: packages headers first, then perks table, then pricing - all without scrolling ✓ Removed duplicate headers and optimized spacing for single-screen view
+✓ Replaced separate package and perks components with integrated UnifiedPackageComparison ✓ Redesigned layout: packages headers first, then perks table, then pricing - all without scrolling ✓ Removed duplicate headers and optimized spacing for single-screen view ✓ Added responsive design with adaptive sizing to prevent scrolling on different screen sizes ✓ Balanced beauty and compactness with smart element scaling

 ## User Preferences